 - Position CARIT as an ongoing technical resource and partner on trauma and emergency care innovation.

-- A state of the science meeting with academic, industry, non-profit and federal government participation to define priorities for advocacy
+- Convened a state of the science meeting with academic, industry, non-profit and federal government participation to define priorities for the coalition’s advocacy.

-- Request that Congress appropriate a new peer-reviewed research program in trauma to be executed by the DoD, with accompanying authorization provisions and appropriations language to define intent
+- Requested federal funding for a new peer-reviewed research program in trauma to be executed by the DoD, with accompanying authorization provisions and appropriations language to define intent.